Tim Reynolds Bca Mbacp MscPsychodynamic psychotherapist

 My approach is warm, relational and non-judgemental, I do not offer advice and there is no manual, no agenda, no formula and no homework.

 I am an experienced, professionally qualified and registered psychotherapist based in Central London.
 As part of my practice I work within the NHS and the Voluntary sector, and have experience of forensic, LGBT+ and drug and alcohol work.
-Having considerable experience of individual therapy, with adults of all ages and with people of all sexual and gender identities. a special interest in Jungian Psychoanalytic theory.
+Having considerable experience of individual therapy, with adults of all ages and with people of all sexual and gender identities.
+I offer open-ended long term therapy with a special interest in Jungian Psychoanalytic theory.

 For psychotherapy to be effective trust must be part of the therapeutic process and all information disclosed is treated as confidential, whether in person, on the phone or by email.